Posted by Krystal Duhaney, RN, BSN, IBCLC Apr 15th, 2021

 If you are worried about being able to nurse your baby and pump, you can take a sigh of relief.
 Lactation is based on a supply and demand relationship.
 Frequent pumping and nursing sessions will actually tell your body to make more milk, not less.

-3. Try hands-on pumping
+3. Try Hands-On Pumping

 Physical touch is a major player in increasing milk production.
 When you are nursing, the skin-to-skin contact from you and your baby helps trigger your milk letdown and even to produce more breast milk.
 The same concept can be used while pumping.